biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 #### OSP.Protection

-The TOE in cooperation with its environment shall protect itself and biometric data.
+The TOE in cooperation with its environment shall protect itself, its configuration and biometric data.

 #### OSP.Verification\_Error